Over 42,000 CRA Accounts Breached: What to Know

 Venafi Inc.

-Security, in regards to remote access into a company’s environment or a company’s critical servers, is vital.
-The SSH security service used to remotely access critical servers for an enterprise is no exception here.
-Clients often ask us whether or not making a change to the port the remote access protocol runs on would be sufficient.
+Security for remote access into a company's environment or critical servers is vital.
+The SSH security service used to remotely access critical servers for an enterprise is no exception.
+Clients often ask us whether changing the port the remote access protocol runs on would be sufficient.
 We explain that this information can easily be deduced by a variety of tools.
-Dedicated attackers can run port scans or review services that collect port scans overtime (e.g. Shodan).
+Dedicated attackers can run port scans or review services that collect port scans over time (e.g., Shodan).

-We’ve compiled a concise list to ensure access to your organization’s servers are locked down:
+We've compiled a concise list to ensure access to your organization's servers is locked down:

 Disable root login